 Should a payday loan lender notice a series of overdrafts on your bank statement, he or she may choose not to grant your application.
 The same is true if a credit check is performed and a bankruptcy shows up on your report.
 These blemishes indicate that you are more of a risk and may not be able to pay back the loan.

 While not all payday loan lenders run a credit report, some do.
-If your credit score comes back poor, or your debt-to-income ratio is unfavorable, the lender may deny your application.
+If you have bad credit or your debt-to-income ratio is too high, the lender may deny your application.

 8. You Don’t Meet the Lender’s Additional Requirements

 Some lenders have a few general requirements for applicants, while others have a much longer list.
 For example, there are payday loan lenders that ask their borrowers to have access to a fax machine and provide a working phone number.
 They may also request proof of residency.
 While your application may be denied with this lender, it may be approved by another with less strict qualifications.

 9. You Make Payments to Gambling Sites

 If a payday loan lender scrutinizes your bank statement and notices that you’ve made payments to online gambling sites, they may reject your application.
 The lender may conclude that instead of paying your bills, you’re taking chances with your money by gambling, and may end up not having enough to repay the loan.